 33 Feet 1996 Gar Wood Baby Gar Race Boat

-This boat is a replica of Gar Wood's Race Boat from 1925- Baby Gar IV.
-The original boat was famous for racing against the Twentieth Century Limited Train from Albany to New York City.
-It was built in Brant Lake New York using modern construction methods including an epoxy bottom and cold molded planking with oak frames.
-This boat is powered with a Liberty Vimalert V-12 engine with 1650 Cu.
-In with a Capital transmission and is very similar to what powered the original Baby Gar's.
-This infamous design was the result of a collaboration of Chris Smith and Gar Wood who worked togther on the design of these racing boats at that time and Baby Gar IV was the last one built durng their time together.
+A faithful reproduction of Gar Wood's Race Boat from 1925, Baby Gar IV.
+The original boat was made famous by racing against the Twentieth Century Limited Train from Albany to New York City.
+It was built in Brant Lake, NY using modern construction methods, including an epoxy bottom and cold molded planking over oak frames.
+She is powered with a Liberty Vimalert V-12 engine with a displacement of 1650 cubic inches, coupled to a Capital transmission, very similar to the original power package.
+This design was the result of a collaboration of Chris Smith and Gar Wood, who worked together on the design of these racing boats at that time.
+Baby Gar IV was the last one built during their time together.

 30 Feet 1987 Serenella Venetian Water Taxi

 This is a very beautiful water taxi which has found its way over here to North America.
 The boat has JUST come through a complete, thorough and total restoration and is now being offered in show condition needing only a new captain.
 These boats make perfect tour boats and are ideal for transporting any number of people in a variety of weather conditions.
 Traveling in this boat will bring anyone back to Venice and let them imagine gliding down the canals.